 As Jesus hung on the cross, almost all of his followers had fallen away, but of course His mother was still there.
 A mother wouldn’t be scared by the sacrifice of her home, the loss of her dreams, the denial of the crowd, or the hatred of the entire world.
 I’m sure she sat there sobbing, how could God do this to her?
 How could He reward her obedience with so much pain?
 How could He call Himself merciful?
 When you kneel next to her at the cross, you seethe with these questions too.
 This wasn’t how things were supposed to be, her family or yours.
 We were supposed to have happy endings.

 As Jesus hung from the cross, looking down at Mary, He knew the pain behind those tears.

-Woman.
-Behold your son.
+“Woman.
+Behold your son.”

 “If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
 John 15:19

 It’s not in our nature to endure hatred.
 Every particle of our soul burns for acceptance, for love.
 It was the very thing that led us to Jesus in the first place, the promise that “neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.”
 (Romans 8:38-39) The world offered us many things, and they were good, though sometimes fickle gifts: admiration, acceptance, respect, belonging, even family, but not that.
-Not the , unshakable love of a savior.
+Not the unshakable love of God.
 But it’s in His nature to be hated.

 “This happened that the word might be fulfilled which is written in their law,” He says. “‘They hated Me without a cause.’”
 John 15:25